 Frequently Asked Questions

 If you want to explore whether Quaker worship is for you, you are welcome to come to a meeting for worship, which normally lasts for an hour.
 We enter and sit in stillness and waiting.
 This stillness gives us space and time to listen and reflect.
 We don't have songs, set prayers or talks.
 Quaker meetings are open to everyone.
 You will not be put under pressure to become a Quaker.
+You can find a list of Quaker meetings here.

 Yes!
 You are welcome to attend Quaker worship.
 There are Quakers of all ages, religious backgrounds, races and ethnicities, sexual orientations, gender identities, abilities, and classes.
 All are welcome.